 Gao’s remarks soon ignited controversy, however.

 Some observers who are already skeptical about the progress of Chinese vaccines, including Taiwan’s former health minister Lin Tzou-yien, have said Beijing may have spread its propaganda too far and now must tell its people they would not need vaccines because their availability may not meet popular expectations.

 “Beijing may have realized that it can neither ensure absolute safety and effectiveness of its vaccines or ratchet up production in short order, so now it has to ask people like Gao to manage people’s expectations,” said Lin.

 There are also conflicting reports from state media about production capacity and mass vaccination, if one is being planned.

-A colleague of Gao at CDC told state broadcaster China Central Television on Tuesday (September 15) that ordinary Chinese people can expect to get their shots as early as November.
+A colleague of Gao at the National CDC told the state broadcaster China Central Television on Tuesday (September 15) that ordinary Chinese people can expect to get their shots as early as November.